Unite Foundation Scholarship Scheme

 Are you leaving local authority care (a Care Leaver), or are you estranged from both of your parents (where you haven't had verbal/written contact for a significant time)?
 You might be eligible for the Unite Foundation Scholarship, which could provide you with three years of free accommodation while you take your undergraduate degree at London Metropolitan University.

-London Met has been chosen as one of only 28 universities whose students are able to apply for this scheme, and 70 scholarships are still available in the 2018 academic year, though you need to be quick – applications close on Friday 1 June 2018.
+London Met has been chosen as one of only 28 universities whose students are able to apply for this scheme, and 70 scholarships are still available in the 2019/20 academic year, though you need to be quick – applications close at 12 noon on Wednesday 12 June 2019.

 If you are successful in your application, benefits include: